-Like for like rental income for the Group (excluding sold properties and bad debt charges) increased by £0.02 million (0.4%) to £3.65 million (2021: £3.63 million).
-This result reflects the resilience of the rents being achieved on new lettings within the portfolio and our longstanding strategy of disposing of fashion orientated assets where declines in rents have been much more pronounced.
+Rental income for the Group (excluding sold properties and bad debt charges) increased by £0.05 million (1.9%) to £2.61 million (2022: £2.56 million).
+This result reflects the resilience of our assets; even in the current high interest rate environment we have achieved increased rents on many new lettings.

-Rental income resilience can also be seen in our occupancy levels, which were 96.4% at year end (2021: 96.0%).
-A retail unit accounting for 0.9% of those voids is now let.
-Rent collection levels have improved with 90% of Q1 2023 rents received to date compared to 83% at the corresponding time last year and 53% in Q1 2021 which was affected by lockdown during the pandemic.
+Rental income resilience can also be seen in our occupancy levels, which were 97.3% at year end (2022: 96.4%).
+Rent collection levels have similarly remained strong, with an improved 92% of Q1 2023 rents received to date compared to 90% at the corresponding time last year.

-We continue to monitor our cost base following the outsourcing of our asset and property management functions and our relocation to smaller offices.
-The head office move is generating £0.2 million of annualised savings from 2022 onwards.
+We continue to monitor our cost base following the outsourcing of our property management functions and our relocation to smaller offices.
+LAP's overheads were £0.4 million (15%) lower than in 2022.